gonsalisha/Gonsalves/SQL Queries Assignment.md

            [Images on Commons by area including svg images](https://quarry.wmflabs.org/query/14659)
            [Biggest svg images by size](https://quarry.wmflabs.org/query/15842)

-**Explanation :** In my opnion, Tohaomg was querying the English and Ukranian wikisource and trying to retrieve larger size interactive images (svg).
+**Explanation :** In my opinion, Tohaomg was querying the English and Ukranian wikisource and trying to retrieve larger size interactive images (svg).
 The svg images are good for responsive websites.
-The user maybe wants to check how they scale on different devices therefore checking the scaling using larger svg images first.
+The user maybe wants to check how they scale on different devices, therefore checking the scaling using larger svg images first.

 ## Query Series 2